Pujols delivers RBI in debut, Dodgers top Diamondbacks 3-1 - WTMJ

 Pujols went 1 for 4 while playing first base and batting cleanup for the defending World Series champions, who added the 10-time All-Star on Monday after the Los Angeles Angels cut him earlier this month.

+Dodgers manager Dave Roberts, who played against Pujols in the 2004 World Series, called the sight of the generation’s greatest slugger in Dodger Blue “surreal.
+I don’t use that word often … but it fit, and it felt normal.”

-After getting loud cheers from the Dodger Stadium crowd and flying out to left in his first at-bat, the 41-year-old Pujols drove Madison Bumgarner’s 0-2 pitch up the middle to score Mookie Betts in the third inning.
+After getting loud cheers and flying out to left in the first, the 41-year-old Pujols drove Madison Bumgarner’s 0-2 pitch up the middle to score Mookie Betts in the third.

+“It felt great, especially your first night wearing this uniform,” Pujols said.
+“In a key situation like that, with a guy in Bumgarner that has a pretty good slider and is pitching pretty well, I was able to get a good barrel and put it through the infield.
+So yeah, it felt awesome.”

 Pujols got his 3,254th hit and his 2,113th RBI — the second-most in major league history since it became an official stat.
 The fifth-leading home run hitter in baseball history was batting .198 in his 10th season with the Angels when they cut him.